mariajosepa/mariajosepa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on improving my programming skills!
+- 🔭 I’m currently working on improving my web-dev skills!
 - 🌱 I’m learning c++ and object oriented programming
 - 🤔 I look forward to collaborating on future projects